MicrosoftDocs/azure-docs/articles/data-factory/connector-azure-sql-managed-instance.md

 ---
-title: Copy data to and from Azure SQL Managed Instance
+title: Copy and transform data in Azure SQL Managed Instance
-description: Learn how to move data to and from Azure SQL Managed Instance by using Azure Data Factory.
+description: Learn how to copy and transform data in Azure SQL Managed Instance by using Azure Data Factory.
 services: data-factory
 ms.service: data-factory
 ms.workload: data-services